Venafi/terraform-provider-venafi/examples/f5_bigip/README.md

 venafi_api_key = "<venafi_api_key>"
 ```

-And finally configure your F5 infrastructure (these values are illustrative, you should change them accordingly to your own configutation):
+And finally, configure your F5 infrastructure:

+>**NOTE** The values we use here are for illustration only; you should change them according to your own configutation.

 ```JSON
 venafi_zone = "<venafi_zone>"